-Role of RMAs: Research and Innovation institutions have the responsibility to create an enabling environment for open data, with RMAs playing an important role in 1) effectively train and support the evolving information needs of researchers, 2) providing support to the infrastructures to share publications articles or data, 3) advocating, raising awareness and contributing to develop open access policies within the institutions, and 4) carrying and monitoring such Open Access Policies themselves.

-As such, EU-funded project Foster Plus (Fostering the practical implementation of Open Science in Horizon 2020 and beyond) highlights the following RMA tasks:

-- Advise on preserving research outputs (e.g. publications) and project records (e. g. correspondence); - Contribute to the development and governance of repositories of publications and data, regarding appraisal, selection, description and metadata application, curation and preservation; information retrieval; monitoring data reuse, citation and impact, etc. - Support researchers in complying with the various mandates of funders, including open access requirements; - Assist researchers to identify potential funders for Open Science activities; - Provide advice and training in data management, preservation and analysis to assist researchers to open their research workflows, sharing and reusing the research outputs produced by others.
+- Open Science Case-studies: - Facts and Figures for open research data and Figures and case studies related to accessing and reusing the data produced in the course of scientific production - o UK Open Research Data Task Force: case-studies - Case studies on Open Science in the context of ERC projects 5 sets of case-studies - Role of RMAs: Research and Innovation institutions have the responsibility to create an enabling environment for open data, with RMAs playing an important role in 1) effectively training and supporting the evolving information needs of researchers, 2) providing support to the infrastructures to share publications articles or data, 3) advocating, raising awareness and contributing to developing open access policies within the institutions, and 4) carrying and monitoring Open Access Policies themselves.
+As such, EU-funded project Foster Plus (Fostering the practical implementation of Open Science in Horizon 2020 and beyond) highlights the following RMA tasks: - Advise on preserving research outputs (e.g. publications) and project records (e. g. correspondence); - Contribute to the development and governance of repositories of publications and data, in regard to appraisal, selection, description and metadata application, curation and preservation; information retrieval; monitoring data reuse, citation and impact, etc. - Support researchers in complying with the various mandates of funders, including open access requirements; - Assist researchers to identify potential funders for Open Science activities; - Provide advice and training in data management, preservation and analysis to assist researchers to open their research workflows, sharing and reusing the research outputs produced by others.